 Most of the people reading this are tech-savvy and can figure out how to use just about any UI.
 But UX teaches us to be inclusive and compassionate.
 It is our responsibility to ensure a smooth and frictionless experience for everyone.

 This is why UX research can be eye-opening.
 There is no limit to the breadth of insight you can gain from paying close attention to your users.
+In practical terms, usability testing is the major practice when it comes to observing users in action.

 Check your personas for accuracy

 We build businesses on beliefs about our customers that are backed by data and psychology.
 UX research is an excellent way to put our assumptions to the test and spot inconsistencies.
-Studying our customers allows us to create more detailed and relevant personas.
+Studying our customers allows us to create more detailed and relevant UX personas.

 Having accurate user personas is a vital asset for the commercial success of a product.
 But personas become outdated over time.
 To better suit the needs of our customers, their profiles need to be updated regularly.
 User research is a great tool to keep them relevant.